-Education requirements vary, but all cosmetic nurses must be licensed, and must have a minimum amount of education.
+Education requirements for cosmetic nurses vary from year-long certificate programs to master's degree programs.
+However, all cosmetic nurses must be licensed.
 The following table outlines common requirements to become a cosmetic nurse:

 |Degree Level||Varies from a 1-year certificate to a master's degree depending on the level of nursing an individual plans to pursue*|

 |Licensure and Certification||A state-issued license is required, voluntary certification is available*|

 |Key Skills||Compassion, attention to detail, interpersonal skills, patience, speaking skills*|

 |Technical Skills||Knowledge of human anatomy and concepts related to cosmetic nursing**|

 |Computer Skills||IDX Systems software, healthcare systems software, Microsoft Office software, Microsoft Excel software***|

 Sources: *U.S. Bureau of Labor Statistics (BLS), **Nurse Zone, ***O*Net OnLine